OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-20.md

 ## Acts 20:5

-These men went on ahead and waited for us at Troas.
+These men proceeded ahead and awaited our arrival at Troas.

 ## Acts 20:6